Violator (album): Critical reception

+Rankings

 Violator was ranked number 57 on Rolling Stones 2010 list of the 100 best albums of the 1990s.
 It was ranked number 342 on the 2003 and 2012 editions of the magazine's list of the 500 greatest albums of all time, and number 167 on the list's 2020 edition.
 Violator has also featured on lists of the greatest albums of all time made by publications such as Q and Spin, and is included in the book 1001 Albums You Must Hear Before You Die.
+It was also included on Pitchforks, NMEs and Slant Magazines Top 100 Albums of the 1990s, Slant Magazine also included it on their 2003 list of 50 Essential Pop Albums.
 In 2015, VICE News wrote: "Part pop saveur, part lecherous perv, Violator at 25 [years old] is still creepy-sexy enough to arrest a new generation in its tracks."

+Violator reached number 17 on the Billboard 200 year-end chart of 1990, and was the first Depeche Mode album to sell a million copies in the United States.

 In 2020, Paste named the album the 22nd best album of 1990.
 Staff writer Garrett Martin wrote: "Violator was a worldwide smash that united the energy of dance music with the outsized ambitions of arena rock, and which briefly elevated Depeche Mode into the same superstar stratosphere as bands like U2 and INXS."
-In 2023, Matt Mitchell of Paste wrote: "As close to a blockbuster synth-pop album as we’ll ever see, Depeche Mode made a record accessible to everyone from aging punks to cynical teens.
+In 2023, Matt Mitchell of Paste wrote: "As close to a blockbuster synth-pop album as we'll ever see, Depeche Mode made a record accessible to everyone from aging punks to cynical teens.
 The tracklist is timeless, and the songs of Violator endure 30 years later."

-Commercial

-As a sign of their rising popularity when Violator was released, a signing party for fans at a Wherehouse record store in Los Angeles that was expected to draw only a few thousand fans ended up drawing around 17,000.
-The band were forced to withdraw from the event due to security concerns, and their early exit nearly caused a riot.
-Violator reached number 17 on the Billboard 200-year-end chart of 1990, and was the first Depeche Mode album to sell a million copies in the United States.
+Legacy

+Violator was instrumental in turning the music press in favor of the band, which had been against them for years.

 The success of Violator introduced the band to a wider audience, and this increased exposure led to their 1993 follow-up album Songs of Faith and Devotion debuting at the top of the charts in both the United States and United Kingdom.
 "Before this, we'd been going along quite nicely," recalled Andy Fletcher.
 "Then when it came to Violator we inexplicably went huge.
 It was just incredible, and in many ways we never really recovered from that.
 After that, we just felt like we wanted to muck it up a bit."
+Miller later wrote in the 2006 re-release liner notes that "We all believed that Violator had universal appeal and a huge potential, but nobody could have predicted just how enormous it would become."
+Between the near-riot in LA, their ubiquitous presence on MTV, and the popularity boost from Music for the Masses and 101 the years before, Violator made Depeche Mode superstars in America in 1990.